met4citizen/Hypergraph/README.md

 `line(n)` | Create a line with `n` vertices.
 `grid(n,dim)` | Create a `dim` dimensional grid with approximately `n` vertices.
 `sphere(n)` | Create a sphere with `n` vertices.
-`random(n,dim,conn)` | Create a random graph with `n` vertices each with minimum `conn` edges by springling random points in `dim` dimensions.
+`random(n,dim,nedges)` | Create a random graph with `n` vertices each with minimum `nedges` edges by springling random points in `dim` dimensions.
 `complete(n)` | Create a complete graph `n` vertices each connected to every other vertex.

-Rule ordering:
+The system supports several rules separated with a semicolon `;` or written on separate lines.
+If several rules are specified, the rule order setting is used to define whether their relative order matters.

 Rule order | Description
 --- | ---
-`NON`<br/>None | Follow event ordering without sorting based on rules.
+`NON` | None.
+Follow event ordering without sorting based on rules.
 In other words, allow mixing of the rules.
-`NDX`<br/>Index order | Regardless of event ordering, always try to apply the event updates in the order in which rules are specified.
+`NDX` | Index order.
+Regardless of event ordering, always try to apply the event updates in the order in which rules are specified.
-`REV`<br/>Reverse index order | Regardless of event ordering, always try to apply the event updates in the *reverse* order in which rules are specified.
+`REV` | Reverse index order.
+Regardless of event ordering, always try to apply the event updates in the *reverse* order in which rules are specified.

-Event ordering:
+During the rewriting process there are often several overlapping matches for the left-hand side part of the rule.
+In these cases event ordering setting is used to decide which of the overlapping matches are replaced and which are ignored.

 Event order | Description
 --- | ---
-`RND`<br/>Random order | Shuffle all possible update events (matches).
+`RND` | Random order shuffles all possible update events.
-`ASC`<br/>Ascending time order |  Sort update events so that the least recent match based on the past events is applied first.
+`ASC` |  Ascending time order sorts update events so that the least recent match based on the past events is applied first.
-`DEC`<br/>Descending time order | Sort update event so that the most recent match based on the the past events is applied first.
+`DEC` | Descending time order Sort update event so that the most recent match based on the the past events is applied first.

+According to the Wolfram model, applying all the matches simultaneously gives rise to quantum mechanics.
+This means that this simulator shows only one possible classical evolution of the hypergraph.

 ## Simulation

-Simulation currently supports two modes: `Space` and `Time`.
+Simulator currently supports two modes: `Space` and `Time`.

-In `Space` mode the system simulates the evolution of the spatial hypergraph.
+In `Space` mode the system simulates the evolution of the hypergraph.
-According to the Wolfram Model, the spatial hypergraph represents a spacelike state of the universe with nodes as "atoms of space".

 In `Time` mode the system builds up the causal graph.
 In this view, the nodes are updating events and the directed edges their causal relationships.
-According to the Wolfram Model, the flux of causal edges through spacelike and timelike hypersurfaces is related to energy and momentum respectively.

 Media control buttons let you reset the mode, start/pause simulation and skip to the end / reheat force engine.

+According to the Wolfram Model, the (spatial) hypergraph represents a spacelike state of the universe with nodes as "atoms of space".
+In the causal graph, the flux of causal edges through spacelike and timelike hypersurfaces graph is related to energy and momentum respectively.

 ## Highlighting